 This post was originally published mid afternoon on March 12.
 Updates are occurring as we get them.
+We will post updates to the status of Disney World at the top of this post.

 Due to the COVID-19 worldwide pandemic, more and more closings are happening throughout the United States.
 The NBA has postponed its season, March Madness is cancelled, and MLB has postponed its opening date.